Alcoa and Emirates Global Aluminum sign major, long-term alumina supply agreement

 PHOTO

+Over the life of the 8-year agreement, which commences in 2024, volume options will allow EGA to procure as much as 15.6 million metric tons of alumina from Western Australia.
+The supply agreement will represent a significant portion of Alcoa’s annual third-party alumina sales.

-This supply agreement represents a substantial portion of Alcoa's annual third-party alumina sales.
-It solidifies Alcoa as EGA's largest third-party supplier of alumina.
-In 2022, EGA's Al Taweelah alumina refinery in Abu Dhabi fulfilled 47 percent of EGA's overall alumina requirements.
+The supply agreement will make Alcoa EGA’s largest third-party supplier of alumina.
+EGA’s Al Taweelah alumina refinery in Abu Dhabi met 47 percent of EGA’s total alumina needs in 2022.

 EGA is the largest industrial company in the United Arab Emirates outside of oil and gas, operating smelters in Abu Dhabi and Dubai, an alumina refinery in Abu Dhabi, and a bauxite mine in the Republic of Guinea.